We look at 7 assistive listening technologies and their advantages and disadvantages in different environments.

 - monitoring and maintenance

-It will take considerable time to transition from current technology like loop systems to the new Auracast™ broadcast technology.
-There will be a long period of using both old and the new technologies while this happens and in the meantime, it’s important to continue to use existing assistive listening systems.
+It’s not clear when these standards and protocols will be complete, but manufacturers are already looking to how they can integrate this new technology into their devices.
+However, it will take considerable time to transition from current technology like loop systems to the new Auracast™ broadcast technology.
+There will be a long period of using both old and the new technologies while this happens, making it important to continue to use and maintain existing assistive listening systems.